Nature Therapy and Older People

 We have many examples of the gains to be made from drumming circles.
 One gentleman who mostly slept during previous activities picked up the drum sticks and drummed for the full session.
 Another lady who declined to join in previous sessions happily drummed away for half an hour.

-We work with groups of up to 45 people at a time.
 It is a total delight for all concerned to see people smiling, laughing and singing.
-Everyone is welcome, family, friends, carers, and children.

 We have many examples of the gains to be made from drumming circles.
 One gentleman who mostly slept during previous activities picked up the drum sticks and drummed for the full session.
 Another lady who declined to join in previous sessions happily drummed away for half an hour.